matthew-renodin/ACE-TAO-RTEMS-installer/README.md

 This is an installer/builder for ACE-TAO for RTEMS 5.

 You will need to build RTEMS under MINGW first.
-You must build RTEMS under the MINGW32 or set the environment, this goes for ACE and TAO as well.
+You must build RTEMS under the MINGW32 or set the environment variable, this goes for ACE and TAO as well.

 ## Setting up MINGW